This is what happened today at the trial of a St Leonards man accused of the murder of two women

-Trial of St Leonards man accused of murder of two women begins
+St Leonards man accused of murdering two women described himself as a ‘psychopath with a conscience’, court hears

 The trial of a St Leonards man accused of murdering two women has begun.